garden-io/garden/docs/reference/providers/local-kubernetes.md

 If you're working with a remote Kubernetes cluster, please refer to the [`kubernetes` provider](./kubernetes.md) docs, and the [Remote Kubernetes guide](https://docs.garden.io/bonsai-0.13/kubernetes-plugins/remote-k8s) guide.

-Below is the full schema reference for the provider configuration.
-For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-overview.md).
+Below is the full schema reference for the provider configuration..

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.